 Sherbrooke is undoubtedly a city where it is possible to settle down, have fun, get educated and put down roots in a dynamic environment, while being close to nature and tranquility.
 You can go to the Beauvoir Sanctuary or the Beckett Woods, relax and read a good book at the Èva-Sénécal library, while being close to activities such as a Sherbrooke Phoenix game or a show at the Granada Theatre.
 The advantages of a big city, close to the peace and quiet!

-PhenoSwitch Bioscience Sherbrooke career opportunities in a stimulating and dynamic environment.
-Asa part of our team, you can enjoy work-life balance with on-site, hybrid, and telecommuting work options.
-At Phenoswitch, you can be involved in the early stages of developing new life-changing drugs, participate in exciting biotech research, or help launch new natural and/or pharmacological products.
+PhenoSwitch Bioscience offers career opportunities in Sherbrooke, in a stimulating and dynamic environment.
+As a part of our team, you can enjoy work-life balance with on-site, hybrid, and telecommuting work options.
+At PhenoSwitch, you can be involved in the early stages of developing new life-changing drugs, participate in exciting biotech research, or help launch new natural and/or pharmacological products.
 That's exactly what we do at PhenoSwitch Bioscience.
 We looks forward to meeting you in Sherbrooke!